Tools for demystifying design, monitoring and evaluation processes in order to demonstrate success

 Designed and developed in partnership between U.S. Institute of Peace (USIP) and the Geneva Centre for Security Policy (GCSP), the "Design, Monitoring and Evaluation for Programming in Fragile Environments" is an online course for project and program management professionals.

 This course presents the foundational knowledge and skills in design, monitoring, and evaluation practice which enables professionals to successfully demonstrate programmatic efficacy through results-based management.
 The better projects are designed at the beginning, the stronger the monitoring and evaluation tools will be to gather necessary data to ensure they are on target towards the intended outcomes and impact.
-The knowledge and skills are critical to ensure that risks to stakeholders are minimized, outcomes are clearly measured to maximize program impact, work is contributing to the knowledge base of the field, and that limited resources are being used efficiently.
+The knowledge and skills are critical to ensure that risks to stakeholders are minimised, outcomes are clearly measured to maximise program impact, work is contributing to the knowledge base of the field, and that limited resources are being used efficiently.

 Online + Washington, DC, United States of America

 Find the course that is right for you